matzman666/OpenVR-InputEmulator/Readme.md

 NOTE: Adjust the path the `msvc2015_64` folder in Qt to match your installation

 ## Building

-1. Open *'VRInputEmulator.sln'* in Visual Studio Community.
+1. Open _'VRInputEmulator.sln'_ in Visual Studio 2019.
 2. Build Solution.

 # Known Bugs